-Overview: Who manages Petra?
+Overview: who manages Petra?

 Since 1934, Petra was managed remotely from the capital Amman by the Ministry of Tourism and Antiquities.
 In compliance with the recommendation of UNESCO in its management plan of 1994, the Council of Ministers launched the Petra Regional Council (PRC) in 1995 to manage the archaeological Park from within the Region.

-The PRC was officially established by the government of Jordan so as to protect Petra as a World Heritage Site including the ďSanctuaryĒ area and to protect the archaeological, cultural and environmental features of the surrounding areas.
-Since its establishment, the Parkís ruling body has evolved over the span of 15 years and acquired its own laws with financial and administrative independence reporting directly to the Prime Minister.
+The PRC was officially established by the government of Jordan so as to protect Petra as a World Heritage Site including the “Sanctuary” area and to protect the archaeological, cultural and environmental features of the surrounding areas.
+Since its establishment, the Park’s ruling body has evolved over the span of 15 years and acquired its own laws with financial and administrative independence reporting directly to the Prime Minister.

-In 2004, the government sanctioned the National Tourism Strategy†and made archaeological tourism its mainstay.
-However this was done without development of a strategy for the management and preservation of the archaeological heritage of Jordan.
 In September 2009, Law Number 15 was enacted to define the Petra Development and Tourism Region and the inauguration of PDTRA.
 The intent was to streamline the management of the Petra Region and the Park with a focus on tourism.
 The establishment of the PDTRA heralded in a change in the management of the PAP and the Region.
 As such the new management structure for Petra is responsible for developing a comprehensive strategy and specific controls for protecting the Park.
 There is, however, a caveat in the new law that designates the responsibility of conservation to the Department of Antiquities.

-The PDTRAís new role is the development of the Petra Region economically capitalising on its potentials in tourism, among other areas such as local community development, heritage management and protection, and the environment.
+The PDTRA’s new role is the development of the Petra Region economically capitalising on its potentials in tourism, among other areas such as local community development, heritage management and protection, and the environment.
 The mandate of the PDTRA focuses on several areas, including:

-- Managing and protecting the Petra archaeological Park
+- Managing and protecting the Petra Archaeological Park

 - Developing tourism